wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 ## Representing the Interval with Integer Variables <span style="text-transform: lowercase;">_s_ and _t_</span>

-Knuth introduces two integer variables to represent the interval boundaries more elegantly using integers instead of real numbers:
+Knuth introduces two integer variables to represent the interval boundaries more elegantly, allowing the use of integers instead of real numbers:

 - _s_ represents the upper bound.
 - _t_ represents the decimal scale.